What gets an architect resume noticed

 - Include sustainability credentials.
 LEED AP, Passive House certification, or experience with net-zero design are strong differentiators as the industry shifts toward performance-based design.

-- No licensure information: “Architect” without a license number, state, or NCARB certification leaves hiring managers uncertain about your registration status.
+No licensure information.
+“Architect” without a license number, state, or NCARB certification leaves hiring managers uncertain about your registration status.
+For a profession where stamping authority is legally significant, this ambiguity is a serious resume flaw.

-- Missing project scale data: Budget and square footage contextualize your experience.
-Without them, a hiring manager cannot assess whether you’ve led $5M projects or $100M projects.
+Missing project scale data.
+Budget and square footage contextualize your experience.
+Without them, a hiring manager cannot assess whether you’ve led $5M residential projects or $100M institutional buildings, and they will likely assume the lower end.

-- Software list without context: Listing Revit is expected.
-Showing that you “coordinated BIM workflows across architectural, structural, and MEP models, reducing RFIs by 40%” is meaningful.
+Software list without context.
+Listing Revit is expected and tells the firm nothing about your capability.
+Showing that you “coordinated BIM workflows across architectural, structural, and MEP models, reducing RFIs by 40%” demonstrates meaningful technical proficiency.

 Frequently asked questions